loveencounterflow/mudom/README-linefinder.md

   'link[href$="reset.css"]'` with the default styles for the `mu-linemarker` and `mu-linecover` elements.
   *Note* that the selector can match one or more elements; only the first match will be considered.

-The CSS rules defined in the injected stylesheet are:
+The CSS rules defined in the injected stylesheet for iFrames, linemarkers and linecovers are:

 ```css
 /* for normal look: */